 Beginning at the Southwest Entrance at Chilhowee Lake, you can drive this 17 mile portion up to the Northeast Entrance in Walland.

 The section from Walland to Wears Valley is what’s called the “Missing Link of the Foothills Parkway.”
 This section travels from Walland to Wears Valley for 16 miles along the edge of the mountains and offers incredible views of the surrounding areas.
-Be sure to read a little more about exploring the Missing Link here.
+You can read more about exploring the Foothills Parkway Missing Link here.

 If you are coming from the Wears Valley area, you can go half way (16 miles) to the Walland area.
 Or continue on to Chilhowee Lake for the full 33 miles.

 There are so many ways to experience the Foothills Parkway!
-Plan to drive at least part of it at some point!
+Plan to drive at least part of it at some point as it really is one of the most scenic drives in the Smoky Mountains!

 - Look Rock Tower – Between Chilhowee Lake and Walland, you can also stop by and do a short hike (1 mile roundtrip) to Look Rock Tower.
 The view at the tower offers 360 degree panoramic views of the Smoky Mountains and is worth the quick trek!